FAQ: Wellness screening

 At the onset of the COVID-19 pandemic, wellness checkpoints were one of the many measures implemented to keep our teams and donors safe and protect our essential operations.

-Beginning September 21, 2020, the following change will be rolled-out regarding the facilitation of the wellness checks at both donor and employee wellness checkpoints:
+On September 21, 2020, the following change was rolled-out regarding the facilitation of the wellness checks at both donor and employee wellness checkpoints:

-- If the individual answers “NO” to all of the questions and receives an acceptable temperature reading, they will be permitted to enter our sites for further screening.
+If the individual answers “NO” to all of the questions, they will be permitted to enter our sites for further screening.

 As information on the virus continues to evolve, we are constantly looking at ways to safely improve efficiencies as well as the donor and employee experience.
 We anticipate that this change will contribute to the following:

-- Maintain safety by reducing donor/employee contact with individuals who are experiencing COVID-like symptoms or who have travelled outside the province in the last 14 days.
+Maintain safety by reducing donor/employee contact with individuals who are experiencing COVID-like symptoms

 Will a donor be deferred for a specific period of time if they answer “YES” to any of the wellness check questions?